peterlaurin/group_2/README.md

 - plots.txt: the names of the files in pyplot_htmls_final

 make_plots: scripts to create pyplots and their html files based on journals.db
-- create_html_plots.py: creates html files for all website graphs
+- create_html_plots.py: a script that iterates through all possible combinations of filters (country, field, rank, institution, minimum number of authors) from our website dropdown menus and generates hmtl code for each plot
-- plot_functions.py: functions to create pyplot graphs
+- plot_functions.py: a script that generates pyplots breaking down gender percentages based on country, field, rank and institution

 regression: exploratory regression analysis
-- author_regression.ipynb: jupyter notebook explaining exploratory linear regression
+- author_regression.ipynb: a jupyter notebook regressing gender on some of our data and getting a priority of data to visualize on the website

 pyplots_html_final: html files for all graphs to be displayed on website based on user filtering